Johan Caicedo

-Johan Caicedo Caicedo (born 13 March 2004) is a Colombian footballer who plays as a midfielder for Deportivo Pasto.
+Johan Caicedo Caicedo (born 13 March 2004) is a Colombian professional footballer who plays as a midfielder for Liga MX club Atlético San Luis, on loan from Liga DIMAYOR club Deportivo Pasto.

 Career

 Caicedo was born in Iscuandé, Santa Bárbara, Nariño Department, and started his career with Deportivo Pasto.
 In February 2022, he was promoted to the first team.

 Caicedo made his senior debut on 12 April 2022, coming on as a late substitute in a 2–2 Categoría Primera A home draw against Deportivo Pereira.
 On 26 June 2023, after becoming a regular starter, he renewed his contract with Pasto.

 On 11 January 2024, Caicedo moved abroad for the first time in his career, after agreeing to a one-year loan deal with Red Bull Bragantino and being assigned to the reserves.